 International development, Latin America, political geography, feminist geography, gender and environment, global change

-Latin America, economic and political development, human rights, spatial justice, transitional justice, post-conflict reconstruction and reconciliation, gender issues in development, grassroots social movements, the informal economy, urbanization
+Latin America, economic and political development, human rights, spatial justice, transitional justice, post-conflict reconstruction and reconciliation, collective memory, gender issues in development, grassroots social movements, the informal economy, urbanization

 - Brunn, S., Hays-Mitchell, M., Zeigler, D., and Graybill, J., eds.
 2016.
 Cities of the World: Regional Patterns and Urban Environments, 6th ed.
 Rowman and Littlefield.